 The Warped Tour began in the mid-90s when tolerance put on a riot grrl t-shirt and started getting all up in our faces with snappy zingers about mean people and the suckiness thereof.
-Everything I learned about pop punk and how it's 100% more bearable live can be summed up with the following analogy: New Found Glory = autism, crowds of fatties at Warped Tour = Temple Grandin's "Hug Box" for autism therapy.
-When you're trapped in a giant sweaty wave of fat that's sheer fatness could implode around you at any second, you don't even bother noticing how asstastic the music is.
+Everything I learned about pop punk and how it's 100% more bearable live can be summed up with the following analogy: New Found Glory = autism, crowds at Warped Tour = Temple Grandin's "Hug Box" for autism therapy.
+When you're trapped in a giant mass of sweaty white people that could implode around you at any second, you don't even bother noticing how asstastic the music is.

 Virtual William Shatner